 The above two approaches are minimally viable for static user-facing analytics on top of an existing DynamoDB table, but the cons described can become pretty glaring in a production setting.
 You're running an ETL on a serverless compute instance, and if the Lambda fails or the aggregation logic becomes complex, you'll have to babysit that Lambda function to make sure it can effectively handle the load.

-A more ideal approach would be to perform an "extract-load-transform" (ELT) approach, where you land data from the DynamoDB table in an external data structure optimized for user-facing analytics, and perform the transformation using an analytical query language like SQL.
+A more ideal approach would be to perform an "extract-load-transform" (ELT) approach, where you land data from the DynamoDB table in an external database optimized for user-facing analytics, and transform the data using analytical SQL queries.

 Tinybird is well suited for this approach, and you get the added benefit of Tinybird's managed DynamoDB Connector which handles the initial backfill in addition to continuous CDC updates from DynamoDB streams.